 More program highlights: Programming at the 2019 CSMG highlighted the Pastoral Letter Against Racism through a panel moderated by Bishop Shelton J. Fabre, Chair of the Ad Hoc Committee Against Racism that included Fr.
 Henry Sands, Dr. Elizabeth Hinton, Ms. Elena Segura, and Fr.
 Patrick Longalong.
 Msgr.
 Ray East offered the opening keynote.
 Sergio Lopez moderated an international/domestic plenary panel on “Pursing Justice & Reconciliation” featuring Justice Janine Geske, Dr. Daniel Philpott, and Mr. Javier Bustamante.
 A CCHD panel highlighted the voices of immigrant and refugee leaders, and Sr. Norma Pimentel received the Sr. Margaret Cafferty Development of Peoples Award.

-For 2017, we focused on "in-district" visits by Catholics during the Congressional Recess week of February 20-24.
+For 2017, we did not hold an in-person CSMG due to the USCCB-wide Convocation for Catholic Leaders that same year.
+Instead, we focused on "in-district" visits by Catholics during the Congressional Recess week of February 20-24.

-From January 23 - 26, 2016 hundreds of Catholic leaders gathered to lift our voices in the public square, and to step forward in faith for justice, peace, and the common good.
-The theme of the 2016 Catholic Social Ministry Gathering took its inspiration from the Jubilee Year of Mercy, and from Pope Francis' encyclical Laudato Si, calling for an integral ecology that connects justice for our sisters and brothers with care of all creation.
+The theme of the 2016 Catholic Social Ministry Gathering took its inspiration from the Jubilee Year of Mercy and from Pope Francis' encyclical Laudato Si, calling for an integral ecology that connects justice for our sisters and brothers with care of all creation.

 CSMG 2015 Highlights